segmentio/segment-docs/src/unified-profiles/connect-a-workspace.md

 ## Prerequisites

-- You must have requested access from the [CustomerAI for Contact Center](https://console.twilio.com/us1/develop/flex/customerai/overview){:target="_blank"} page in your Flex Console and been accepted into the Agent Copilot beta program.
+- You must have requested access from the [CustomerAI](https://console.twilio.com/us1/develop/flex/customerai/overview){:target="_blank"} page in your Flex Console and been accepted into the Agent Copilot and Unified Profiles beta program.
 - Your Segment workspace must be on the Business Tier plan with a Unify Plus entitlement.
 To upgrade to the Business Tier plan, communicate with your sales contact or [request a demo](https://segment.com/demo/){:target="_blank"} from Segment's sales team.

 ## Step 1: Set up your Unify space

 > success ""
-> This section is about setting up a new Unify space to link to Twilio Flex.
-If you have an existing Unify space you'd like to use, proceed directly to [Step 2: Connect your sources to Unify](#step-2-connect-your-data-to-unify).
+> This section is about setting up a new Segment Unify space to link to Twilio Flex.
+If you have an existing Segment Unify space you'd like to use, proceed directly to [Step 2: Connect your data to Unify](#step-2-connect-your-data-to-unify).

 Segment recommends creating a development or sandbox space, verifying that your profiles appear as you would expect, and then creating a production space.

 To create a Unify space:

-1. Navigate to Unify and click **Create Space**.
+1. In Segment, navigate to Unify and click **Create Space**.
 2. Enter a name for your space, select **Dev space**, then click **Create space**.
 3. Set identity rules for your space by clicking **Set identity rules**.
 4. Connect a source to your Unify space by clicking **Connect sources**.